- Dean of the Division of Physical Sciences

 A key to these studies is the development of gamma-ray instruments with excellent sensitivity.
 Our group is actively involved in scientific observations with several current telescopes, as well as the development of novel gamma-ray telescopes for satellite and balloon missions.

-NCT: The Nuclear Compton Telescope is a balloon-borne soft gamma-ray (0.2-10 MeV) telescope designed to study astrophysical sources of nuclear line emission and gamma-ray polarization.
+COSI is a balloon-borne soft gamma-ray (0.2-5 MeV) telescope designed to study astrophysical sources of nuclear line emission and gamma-ray polarization.
 It employs a modern Compton telescope design, imaging gamma-rays through their scattering history in novel 3D tracking detectors.
 Implemented as a balloon payload, this telescope performs sensitive observations of positron annihilation, nuclear decays, black holes, neutron stars, GRBs, and AGN.